JABSOM Residency Screening

 - Location of college or university attended

 The information will be accessed from the applicant’s primary AMCAS application and JABSOM’s secondary application.
-An applicant is required to have a minimum of three out of the six criteria (five criteria, starting for the 2022 application cycle) to be considered a ‘resident’ for application purposes.
+An applicant is required to have a minimum of two out of the five criteria to be considered a ‘resident’ for application purposes.
 An applicant will have the opportunity to explain their ties to Hawaiʻi in the secondary application.
-An applicant who has less than the minimum three points will be considered a ‘nonresident’ for application purposes.
+An applicant who has less than the minimum two points will be considered a ‘nonresident’ for application purposes.